kotarokanazawa/hector_math/README.md

 Hector Math includes some methods for coloring segments or gradients.
 The colors are picked to maximize contrast and with a focus on accessibility.
+The coloring header has no project dependencies and can be freely copied and used.

 ## Robot Model